nikita-kazakov/nikita-kazakov.github.io/_posts/2021-06-02-slack-make private-public.md

 The second benefit is that it’s harder to ask someone to do something for you publicly unless you have a good reason for it.

-I’ve asked people to take requests / favors to public channels and suddenly they never did.
+I’ve asked people to take requests / favors to public channels and nothing came of it.
 Like magic, the problem was resolved.

-If the favor was not important enough to ask publicly, then it wasn’t important enough to sidetrack your priorities.
+If the favor isn't important enough to ask publicly, then it's not important enough to sidetrack your priorities.